More Books Winter 2016

 Sandra is a fearless, headstrong, and dominant woman whose personality sets the stage for a family dynamic that will affect all members of the family, her youngest sister most of all.
 The complex relationship between the two sisters spans over forty years and leads to a final act of redemption, restoration, and forgiveness, demonstrating how one can flourish despite circumstances.
 The Blessing of Movement is a novel that tells the story of growth, family, and the overwhelmingly powerful impact of unconditional love.

 Deborah Smith Konrad ’77 used her own family as inspiration for her debut novel, having served as a caregiver for her elderly parents and her sister, Sandra, working to navigate the dynamics of being the youngest of three girls.
-Sandra received her degree in biochemistry from Mount Holyoke College.
+Konrad received her degree in biochemistry from Mount Holyoke College.
 She lives in Cypress, Texas, with her husband, Nelson, and their two German shepards, Yukon and Kane.

 University Press of Kentucky